 Singapore, Malaysia affirm commitment to cooperative and forward-looking bilateral relationship

-PUTRAJAYA: During the ninth Leaders’ Retreat between both countries, the Prime Ministers for both Singapore and Malaysia affirmed their commitment to a cooperative and forward-looking bilateral relationship, Prime Minister Lee Hsien Loong said on Tuesday (Apr 9).
+PUTRAJAYA: The prime ministers of Singapore and Malaysia affirmed their commitment to a cooperative and forward-looking bilateral relationship during the ninth Leaders’ Retreat between both countries, Prime Minister Lee Hsien Loong said on Tuesday (Apr 9).

 Speaking at a joint press conference alongside his Malaysian counterpart, Dr Mahathir Mohamad, Mr Lee noted that as close neighbours, Singapore and Malaysia must expect issues to arise from time to time.

-“But provided we address them in a constructive spirit, we can manage the problems and work towards win-win outcomes.”
+“But provided we address them in a constructive spirit, we can manage the problems and work towards win-win outcomes," he said.

+READ: Singapore raises concerns over Johor river, seeks sustainable water supply for both countries

 He also said that the relationship between both countries is rooted in long history, as well as strong family and business ties.
 “This remains unchanged with the new Malaysian government,” he added.